sagiegurari/cargo-make/README.md

 * Load global environment variables defined in the **env.\[current profile\]** block.
 * Load global environment setup scripts defined in the **env_scripts** attribute.
 * **Per Task**
+  * Setup **per task** internal environment variables (see [Global](#usage-env-global) section).
   * Load environment files defined in the **env_files** attribute (relative paths are treated differently than global env_files).
-  * Setup **per task** internal environment variables (see [Global](#usage-env-global) section).
   * Load environment variables defined in the **env** block (same behavior as global env block).

 During each step, variables can be reordered to ensure all dependencies are specified.
-The environmental variables will be interpolated before every task run.
+The environment variables will be interpolated before every task run.

 <a name="env-note-about-ordering"></a>
 #### Note about Ordering

-The ordering of environmental variables in `cargo-make` is not necessarily the same between definition and evaluation. `cargo-make` instead looks at the values and reorders variables depending on the variables they mention.
+The ordering of environment variables in `cargo-make` is not necessarily the same between definition and evaluation. `cargo-make` instead looks at the values and reorders variables depending on the variables they mention.

 This behavior has many benefits, like the ability to reference other variables freely or redefine them, in different scopes.